-Germany: in the western and northern Rhine-Main valley, in a majority of the northeastern lowland and an area around Magdeburg called the Loess Boerde.
-The area of CWBg class 3 is mainly distributed in the northeastern part of Germany as well as in parts of the South German Escarpments landscape, the northern foothills of the Alps (lower Bavarian upland) and the lower uplands, such as the Lower Saxon and Hessian lowlands, the Vogtland district (a region in the border area of Bavaria, Saxony, Thuringia and Bohemia) and the Ore Mountain foreland.
-Twenty-three percent of the arable land is allotted to CWBg class 1 (< -150 mm).
+An overview of the distribution of these CWBg classes and of LTFEs in Germany is given in Figure 4.
+According to Table 2 and Figure 4, arable land is distributed among classes 1-7 of the CWBg (Table 2; Figure 4): the largest shares of 33% each are classified as CWBg classes 2 (from -150 mm to <-50 mm) or 3 (from -50 mm to <50 mm), respectively.
+The area of CWBg class 2 is mainly located in the lowlands of Germany: in the western and northern Rhine-Main Valley, in a majority of the north-eastern lowland and an area around Magdeburg called the Loess Boerde.
+The area of CWBg class 3 is mainly distributed in the north-eastern part of Germany and in parts of the Southern German Escarpment Landscape, the northern foothills of the Alps (lower Bavarian upland) and the lower uplands, such as the Lower Saxon and Hessian lowlands, the Vogtland district (a region in the border area of Bavaria, Saxony, Thuringia and Bohemia) and the Ore MountainsErzgebirge foreland.
+23% of the arable land is allotted to CWBg class 1 (<-150 mm).
 This extremely low CWBg is located almost exclusively in eastern Germany, especially in the rain shadow of the Harz: the Fläming (a landscape in southwest Brandenburg and eastern Saxony-Anhalt), the plates and lowlands of mid Brandenburg and the heathland of Brandenburg.
-Minor shares of 7 % and 4 % are allotted to CWBg classes 4 (from 50 to < 150 mm) and 5 (from 150 to < 300 mm), respectively.
-CWBg class 4 is located mainly in the foothills of the Alps as well as around the secondary mountains and in the western Schleswig-Holstein (moraines of Schleswig-Holstein).
-CWBg class 5 is mainly located in Germany's southern foothills of the Alps.
-CWBg class 6 (from 300 to < 500 mm) is not present in Germany's arable land and CWBg class 7 (> 500 mm) is not present in Germany's agricultural land (arable and grassland).
+Minor shares of 7% and 4% are allotted to CWBg classes 4 (from 50 mm to <150 mm) and 5 (from 150 mm to <300 mm), western Schleswig-Holstein (moraines of Schleswig-Holstein).
+CWBg 5 is mainly located in Germany's southern foothills of the Alps.
+CWBg class 6 (from 300 mm to <500 mm) is not present in Germany's arable land, and CWBg class 7 (>500 mm) is not present in Germany's agricultural land (arable and grassland).